-I’ve been able to add on to my portfolio with a few small buildings, but my next goal is a larger apartment complex.
+I’ve been able to add to my portfolio a few small buildings, but my next goal is a larger apartment complex.
 I hope to be able to share that story with you soon.

-Even though there are times where I still feel like I don’t have the experience necessary, I realize, you just have to push ahead.
-You’ll eventually gain the experience necessary to be successful and help you achieve your goals.
+Even though there are times when I still feel like I don’t have the experience necessary, I realize, you just have to push ahead.
+You'll eventually gain the experience necessary to be successful and help you achieve your goals.

 “I Don’t Have the Time to Figure It Out.”

 As a young attending, I really hustled.
 I picked up extra shifts everywhere I could.
 The O.R. scheduler had my number on speed dial in case they needed to find someone for cases.
 Every little bit added up, and I was happy to be making that money.

 However, despite the extra money, I found myself poor in time.
 Many of you might know that feeling.
 You work hard, make decent money, but if you needed time to learn, play golf, or pursue something else . . . well, there was none of that.

 People had told me about investing in real estate.
 In fact, I read Rich Dad, Poor Dad and really thought about it.
 But I felt I just didn’t have the time to go learn about properties.
 I definitely didn’t have the time to go out and find them.

 I kept telling myself, that if I wasn't such a busy doctor, I might have the time to learn all about real estate investing.
 But for now, it wasn't possible.

 Well, when some changes happened at work that made me re-examine the trajectory of my career, I decided to purposefully find the time.